akoskm/akoskm.github.io/_posts/2019-09-23-heroku-custom-domain-ssl-certificate.md

 Got a Heroku app and want to make it public with some fancy domain?

-I compiled this list to help you publish your next awesome project, built on Heroku.
+I compiled this list to help you publish your next awesome project on Heroku.

 _I had to do this a few times last month, so this is an extended version of the guide I wrote to myself._ 😬

-This guide got you covered:
+This guide is:

 Step-by-step ✅

 HTTPS ✅

-Copy&past commands ✅
+Copy & past commands ✅

 ## Step 1.